fullstackers/bus.io/README.md

 ```

-## Components and their Documentation
+## Core Components

-Bus.io is broken down into other components.
+bus.io is broken down into other components.

 * **[bus.io-common](https://github.com/turbonetix/bus.io-common "bus.io-common")** contains all the common
 code such as the `Message`, `Builder`, and `Controller` classes.